Adding URL parameters to links

 Enable URL parameters

 Go to Workspace Settings > URL Parameters to enable and set up URL parameters.
-When you enable URL parameters, they’re automatically appended to any link where you use the cio_link liquid tag.
+When you enable URL parameters, they’re automatically appended to all links in your emails.
+For SMS and WhatsApp messages, you must use the cio_link liquid tag to add URL parameters to links.

 Default parameters